KernelDeimos/Sit/README.md

 Contributing
 ------------
-If you only send a pull request, I can't guarentee I'll accept it (though I may).

-I recommend that you send an email (eric.alex.dube@gmail.com) letting me know what you want to add to the program, and maybe a bried explanation of how you intend to implement it.
+I recommend that you send an email (eric.alex.dube@gmail.com) letting me know what you want to add to the program, and maybe a brief explanation of how you intend to implement it.

 If this project gains enough interest I'll set up an IRC channel for contributors.